Murguero/coding-exercise/README.md

 ### Project structure

-The project code contains one folder, the folder `src` where we have the files about code exercise.
+The project code contains one folder, the folder `src` where we have the files about the code exercise.

 ```
 ├── src